 After two years of preparation and four busy months, our Durham exhibition draws to a close this week.
 Curator David Wright reflects.

-Tobacco, Tobacco, sing sweetly for Tobacco!
+by Sarah McLusky, Project Manager Tobacco, Tobacco, sing sweetly for Tobacco!
 Tobacco is like love, O love it.
-For you see I will prove it. by Tobias
+For you see I

-The striking image we’ve used for the cover of this website is a still from my favourite item in the exhibition –
+by Sarah McLusky, Project Manager The striking image we’ve used for the cover of this website is a still from my favourite

-One of a curator’s hardest jobs is choosing what not to include in an exhibition.
-Our Breathing Books & Inspiring Incunabula sessions
+by Jade Westerman, Catch Your Breath Exhibition Project Officer One of a curator’s hardest jobs is choosing what not to include in

 These striking objects by Miriam Quick and Stefanie Posavec represent air pollution data.

-One of the most powerful items in the Catch Your Breath exhibition can be found on the video reel in our central
+by Sarah McLusky, Project Manager One of the most powerful items in the Catch Your Breath exhibition can be found on the

-There are a lot of artworks in our exhibition – from ancient cave paintings to original commissions – demonstrating the ways that
+by Sarah McLusky, Project Manager There are a lot of artworks in our exhibition – from ancient cave paintings to original commissions

-In our Durham exhibition you’ll see a reprint of a page from the graphic memoir Things To Do in a Retirement Home
+by Brian Callendar In our Durham exhibition you’ll see a reprint of a page from the graphic memoir Things To Do in

 Professor David Fuller explores the ways in which breath inspires the writing and performance of poetry and literature.